MrUnknownDE/utools/README.md

     cd utools
     ```
 2.  **Build and Start:**
-    Use Docker Compose to build the images based on the `Dockerfile`s in the `backend` and `frontend` directories and then start the containers:
+    First, you build the images using `compose.build.yml`.
+Then, you start the services using the main `compose.yml`.

     ```bash
-    # Optional: Set GIT_COMMIT_SHA for build args if needed
+    # Set GIT_COMMIT_SHA for the build process
-    # export GIT_COMMIT_SHA=$(git rev-parse --short HEAD)
+    export GIT_COMMIT_SHA=$(git rev-parse --short HEAD)

+    # 1. Build the images
+    docker compose -f compose.build.yml build

+    # 2. Run the services using the newly built images
-    docker compose -f compose.yml up -d --build
+    docker compose -f compose.yml up -d
     ```
-    *(Note: Use `docker-compose` (with hyphen) if you have an older version.
-The `compose.yml` in the repository correctly uses `build:` directives)*
+    You can also use the provided `build.sh` script which does these steps for you.

 3.  **Access the Webapp:**
     Open your web browser and navigate to `http://localhost:8080`.

 ## ⚙️ Configuration

-The application is configured mainly through environment variables set in the `docker-compose.yml` file for the `backend` service:
+The application is configured mainly through environment variables set in the `compose.yml` file for the `backend` service:

 *   `NODE_ENV`: Set to `production` for optimal performance and JSON logging.
 *   `PORT`: The internal port the Node.js application listens on (default: `3000`).